psesh/Ca-MatLib/README.md

   - Singular value decomposition (SVD)

 <br>
-Objective is to make the codes as efficient as possible (never storing A!)
+Objective is to make the codes as efficient as possible (never storing A!).
+Coding in progress!